Rabih Alenezi

-Rabih Alenezi is a former intelligence officer and Saudi dissident colonel in the Saudi Arabian police force.
+Rabih Alenezi (رابح العنزي) is a former intelligence officer and Saudi dissident colonel in the Saudi Arabian police force.
 Known for his vocal criticism of the Saudi Arabian government, particularly Crown Prince Mohammed bin Salman, Alenezi has been living in exile in the United Kingdom.
 He has made significant contributions to the discourse on human rights in Saudi Arabia, particularly with respect to the Neom project, a planned megacity in the desert.

 His allegations of human rights violations and his personal experiences have brought international attention to the issue.
 Despite facing numerous threats, Col. Alenezi continues to speak out against oppression and advocate for human rights.

 According to Human Rights Watch, hundreds of migrants are said to have been shot dead on the border with Yemen on the orders of MBS.
 In a ZDF interview (Second German Television), Col. Rabih spoke of an order that has been carried out for three years: In 2020, a killing order came from Mohammed bin Salman himself.
 The order said to kill anyone who comes near the Saudi border, any person near the border was considered a terrorist to be neutralized immediately.

 On the British channel itv, Col. Rabih Alenezi appeared in the movie (Kingdom Uncovered: Inside Saudi Arabia) and confirmed that he had received an order to use lethal force against any resistance from the Al-Huwaitat tribe.
 However, he pretended to be very ill and apologized for carrying out the mission for fear of being involved in human rights violations.
 Despite this, the mission proceeded and ended with the killing of Abdul Rahim al-Huwaiti, who refused to evacuate his house for the NEOM LINE project.
 Furthermore, Colonel Rabih appeared in the documentary The Future of Saudi Arabia with Mohammed bin Salman, aired on France 5, which also shed light on certain human rights abuses in Saudi Arabia.